Nanahawau/image-repository/README.md

 Application Security
 ---------------------
-All rest endpoints except the /login, /register and /public/images are secured using JWT and must be called with a JWT token in the header.
+All rest endpoints except the /login, /register and /public/images are secured using JWT and must be called with a JWT token.
+Add to Auth(Bearer Token) on Postman

 Database